HPInc/ml-git/docs/mlgit_commands.md

 Usage: ml-git datasets create [OPTIONS] ARTIFACT_NAME

   This command will create the workspace structure with data and spec file for an entity and set the git and storage configurations.
+[This command has a wizard that will request the necessary information if they are not informed]

 Options:
   --categories TEXT               Artifact's categories names.
 The categories